aws/aws-cdk/packages/@aws-cdk/aws-iot-actions/README.md

 ## Put objects to a S3 bucket

-The code snippet below creates an AWS IoT Rule that put objects to a S3 bucket when it is triggered.
+The code snippet below creates an AWS IoT Rule that puts objects to a S3 bucket when it is triggered.

 ```ts